chaoss/metrics/README.md

 # Full List of Activity Metrics

 The following is a full list of identified metrics.
-How the metrics live in practice is work that happens in the WGs.
+How the metrics live in practice is work that happens in the workgroups.

 |Name|Description|